Ghorthalon/himawari-server/README.md

 This is the server program that manages the rooms that are created for Himawari.
 If you're looking for the frontend written in JavaScript using React, look [here](https://github.com/ghorthalon/himawari-app).

-If you just want to use it, the main instance is happily running at [himawari.ml](https://himawari.ml/).
-I can't see your data.
-Don't worry.
-You're safe.
-If you don't trust me though, read on. :)

 ## How to build